 The contractor was advised to cover the east end panels with plastic covers during rainfall to prevent any leakage of water from the panel joints before making the joints water tight with grouting.
 This would prevent storage of water between the polyethylene sheets and precast panels and thus prevent expansion during winter due to freezing of the water.
-Gaps were observed between the precast panels and the abutment / curb due to improper alignment with the curbs, particularly on the west end (see Figure 4-16 and Figure 4-17).
+Gaps were observed between the precast panels and the abutment / curb due to improper alignment with the curbs, particularly on the west end (see Figure 4-16 & Figure 4-17).
 This gap was planned to be filled with mortar.
 The inspector suggested that the rip rap may not be placed all the way up to the top level of embankment under BAS.
 It was also mentioned that the traditional practice is to not place the rip-rap on the downstream end.
-The four inch diameter drain pipes were brought of the BAS and embankment on the north end for both east and west end BAS.
 The strain gauge data was collected at 30 minute intervals and the moisture gauge data at 2 hour intervals for a week and the data was collected and analyzed.
 The intervals were further set at 45 minutes and 5 minutes for strain and moisture gauges respectively.

-Figure 4-14: Data collection equipment
+Figure 4-14 Data collection equipment